AlgoMaster Logo

 Understanding the Problem

 We're given a string containing digits, arithmetic operators, and parentheses, and we need to find how deeply the parentheses are nested.
-Think of it like counting how many layers of parentheses surround the most deeply nested part of the expression.
+The nesting depth is the number of parentheses layers surrounding the most deeply nested part of the expression.

-The key observation is straightforward: every ( increases the current depth by one, every ) decreases it by one, and we just need to track the maximum depth reached at any point.
+Every ( increases the current depth by one and every ) decreases it by one.
+The answer is the largest depth reached at any point during a left-to-right scan.

 Key Constraints: